DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Crystalised Heart
 "A fragile core encased in unbreakable resolve."
-- Whenever a Casting Queue only has a single Mana channelled, gain 1 Ward.
+- Whenever your Casting Queue has three or fewer Mana channelled, gain 2 Ward.
+- Gain 4 Ward at the beginning of combat.

 ### The Overture
 "Every masterpiece begins with a single note."
--
+- Channel 1 additional Mana at the start of combat.
+- The first Spell you cast each combat ignores all Resistances.

 ### Entropic Sigil
 "The path of least resistance."